Security features in Power BI Embedded

 Depending on the situation, some common cases where security measures can be applied include:

 Small to medium sized ISVs who serve multiple customers and want each customer to see their own data only.
-If the customer base isn't too large, the ISV can use a single dataset and report for all their customers, and use dynamic RLS to filter the data for each customer.
+If the customer base isn't too large, the ISV can use a single semantic model and report for all their customers, and use dynamic RLS to filter the data for each customer.

 ISVs who serve one or more large customers or organizations with multiple departments.
 The ISV can separate their customers with a combination of static and dynamic RLS, and possibly OLS.